 The biggest problem with LOTOS’s MIG175 is that they’re consumables are almost exclusive.
 For instance, you couldn’t use the spool pump in another welder even if you wanted to.
 So, that does not bode well for a professional who’s prone to tinkering a lot.

-However, once I start weighing the features and expenses, I’d say this welder does give any so-called best MIG welder under 1000 a run for their money.
+However, once I start weighing the features and expenses, I can easily declare this welder as one of the top MIG welders within budget.
 In my eyes, it’s a top contender for the throne.

 I started to get the hang of MIG welding after using both the welders I’ve talked about earlier.
 Once I started to understand the ins and outs, I thought it was time to extend my experimentation even further.
 So, I decided to get my hands on the LINCOLN ELECTRIC’s K2697-1.